-The Commissioners investment policy has regard to the CLG's Guidance on Local Government Investments ("the Guidance") and CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes The Commissioners investment priorities will be security first, liquidity second and then return.
+The Commissioner's investment policy has regard to the MHCLG's Guidance on Local Government Investments ("the Guidance") and CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes The Commissioner's investment priorities will be security first, liquidity second and then return.

-In accordance with guidance from the CLG and CIPFA, and in order to minimise the risk to investments, the The Commissioner's Office has below clearly stipulated the minimum acceptable credit quality of counterparties for inclusion on the lending list.
+In accordance with guidance from the MHCLG and CIPFA, and in order to minimise the risk to investments, the NOPCC has below clearly stipulated the minimum acceptable credit quality of counterparties for inclusion on the lending list.
 This enables diversification and avoids the concentration of risk.
 The key ratings used to monitor counterparties are the Short Term and Long Term ratings.